A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Conclusions

 \section{Conclusions}

-This paper introduces a framework for building a general-purpose machine learning RFF model.
-Within this, we describe a variety of RF fingerprint-related downstream tasks.
-We then demonstrate the four tasks SEI, EDA, RFEC and OSR-EDA individually using three real-world RF datasets (i.e. DMR for SIGINT, AIS for maritime surveillance and drone uplink/downlink signals for C-UAS).
-From this, we observe that low complexity models deliver a competitive performance when compared with their more complex counterparts across all tasks and datasets.
+This paper introduces a framework for building a general-purpose machine learning RF fingerprinting model.
+Within this, we describe a variety of RF fingerprint-dependent downstream tasks and demonstrate the performance of a number of them, namely SEI, EDA, RFEC and OS-EDA, using three real RF datasets (i.e. DMR for SIGINT, AIS for spaceborne surveillance and drone RF signals for C-UAS).
+From this, we observe that low complexity ML model architectures deliver a competitive performance when compared with their more complex counterparts across all tasks and datasets.
 This supports the implementation of high performance data-driven RFF techniques on edge devices, which are typically characterised by a low size, weight, power and cost hardware profile.
-The presented generic ML-based framework for RF Fingerprinting, single task formulations, and experimental work using real RF data can stimulate future research in this domain.
+The presented generic ML-based framework for RF fingerprinting and presented results can serve as an impetus to future research on data-driven RFF.